-The principal will ensure the storage and display of completed ASCIA Action Plans to facilitate access for staff e.g., use language applicable to the school context, e.g., in staff working areas, sick bay and class teacher manuals.
+The principal will ensure the storage and display of completed ASCIA Action Plans to facilitate access for all staff members within the First Aid Room and in other agreed areas around the school.

 Parents/guardians/carers must participate in an annual Program Support Group (PSG) meeting to revise their child's anaphylaxis management plan and update the plan based on medical advice.